navyan02/MindClash/README.md

 **How you can make this yours:**
   Clone the repo
-  npm install and npm start
-  cd server/node index.js
+  npm install and npm start, then cd server/node index.js

 🙌 Thanks for checking it out!
 We loved building MindClash and hope you have fun playing it.